European Traveler

 Getting to the excavations of Pompeii from Naples Airport is fastest by car (taxi or airport shuttles) but cheapest by bus and train.

 Traveling time from Naples Airport to Pompeii by car can be as fast as 20 minutes.
-Suntransfers quotes around €80 for a car or €120 for a van.
-Many shuttle services are available and best booked in advance – compare rates as prices vary widely.
-Some offer deals that allow travelers to visit Pompeii en route to Sorrento or the Amalfi coast – these transfers are not cheap but convenient, especially when traveling on a tight schedule.
+Prebooked transfers should be around €80 for a car or €120 for a van.
+Many airport shuttle services are available to Sorrento, Positano, or other resorts on the beautiful Amalfi coast and are best booked in advance – compare rates as prices vary widely.
+Some offer deals that allow travelers to visit Pompeii en route – these transfers are not cheap but convenient, especially when traveling on a tight schedule.

 Transportation from Naples Port to Pompeii